angular/angular/aio/content/guide/language-service.md

 Autocompletion can speed up your development time by providing you with contextual possibilities and hints as you type.
 This example shows autocomplete in an interpolation.
-As you type it out, you can hit tab to complete.
+As you type it out, you can press tab to complete.

 <div class="lightbox">
   <img src="generated/images/guide/language-service/language-completion.gif" alt="autocompletion">